xinz/ex_aliyun_ots/README.md

 * `debug`, optional, specifies whether to enable debug logger, by default it is false, and please DO NOT use debug mode in production.
 * `enable_tunnel`, optional, specifies whether to enable tunnel functions, there will startup tunnel related supervisor and registry when enable it, by default it is false.
+* `pool_size`, optional, number of connections to maintain in each pool, involved when use `Finch` as Tesla http adapter, see `Finch.request/6` for details, defaults to 100.
+* `pool_count`, optional, number of pools to start, involved when use `Finch` as Tesla http adapter, see `Finch.request/6` for details, defaults to 1.

 ## Using ExAliyunOts